Stabbath/ProMod/README.txt

 is now installed.
 If you intend to install additional configs such as Equilibrium, then remember to remove any mapinfo.txt in the l4d2lib path and place it directly into the directory of the config itself (see below).
-If you're installing Equilibrium 1.3 or less make sure Pro Mod 3.0 plugins aren't overwritten by them as they are the latest.
+If you're installing Equilibrium 1.3 or less make sure Pro Mod's plugins aren't overwritten by them as they are the latest version.
 Equilibrium 1.4 and greater (when released) will have no conflicts when overwriting each other.

 Download: http://promod.webege.com/downloads.html
 ---------------------------------------------------------------------------------------